The key to effectively managing coronavirus is vaccination.

 The first two authorized vaccines — Pfizer-BioNTech and Moderna — use messenger RNA (mRNA) to instruct the body to build the coronavirus’ signature spike protein.
 The third authorized vaccine, by Johnson & Johnson, uses DNA inserted into an adenovirus to instruct the body to build the coronavirus’ signature spike protein.
 Regardless of the technology, the presence of the spike protein prompts an immune system response, resulting in antibodies that can combat the coronavirus.

 The Pfizer-BioNTech vaccine requires two doses given 21 days apart.
 The Moderna vaccine requires two doses given 28 days apart.
-Data from the clinical trials found the Pfizer-BioNTech vaccine to be 95% effective after two doses and the Moderna vaccine 94.1% effective, meaning they prevented people who got the vaccine from getting COVID-19.
+Data from the clinical trials conducted in adults found the Pfizer-BioNTech vaccine to be 95% effective after two doses and the Moderna vaccine 94.1% effective, meaning they prevented people who got the vaccine from getting COVID-19.
 Learn more about the mRNA vaccines.

 The Johnson & Johnson vaccine is a one-dose vaccine.
 It was shown to be 72% effective against moderate to severe COVID-19 infections in a clinical trial in the United States.
 Across all regions where it was tested, the vaccine was 85% effective in preventing severe cases COVID-19 at 28 days after vaccination.
 There were no cases of severe disease reported after Day 49 of the trials.
 Learn more about the Johnson & Johnson vaccine.